kamilMlynarczykk/projekt-Speech-emotion-recognition/README.md

 ## 7. Plotting results

 - Train and test: loss and accuracy plots
-- Confusion Matrix on testing data
+- Confusion Matrix on test data

 ## 8. Results

-- 80% accuracy of predicting six basic emotions tested on this dataset
+- approximately 80% accuracy of predicting six basic emotions tested on this dataset